nanobox-io/nanobox-guides/articles/nodejs/sails/from-scratch.md

 # install sails so you can use it to generate your application
 npm install -g sails

-# generate your new sails application; due to a limitation in
-# sails you'll have to generate your app in another folder and
-# move it

 # cd into the /tmp dir to create an app
 cd /tmp